-🖂 ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2022

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission file number 1-35166

-Fortune Brands Innovations, Inc.

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or Other Jurisdiction of Incorporation or Organization) 62-1411546 (IRS Employer Identification No.)

-520 Lake Cook Road, Deerfield, IL 60015-5611

-(Address of Principal Executive Offices) (Zip Code)

-Registrant's telephone number, including area code: (847) 484-4400

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Common Stock, par value \$0.01 per share Trading Symbols(s) FBIN

-Name of each exchange on which registered

-New York Stock Exchange

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes  No 🗌

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes  No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes No

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer X Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes   No 🗵

-The aggregate market value of the registrant's voting common equity held by non-affiliates of the registrant at June 30, 2022 (the last day of the registrant's most recent second quarter) was \$6,596,443,912.
-The number of shares outstanding of the registrant's common stock, par value \$0.01 per share, at February 10, 2023, was 128,272,026.
+☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SI ECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2022 ☐ TRANSITION REPORT PURSUAN IT TO SECTION 13 OR 15(d) OF TH 1934 HE SECURITIES EXCHANGE ACT OF For the transition period from to Commission file number 1-35166 Fortune B rands Innova ations, Inc. (Exa ct name of registrant as specified in its cl narter) Delaware (State or Other Jurisdiction o Incorporation or Organization 62-1411546 (IRS Employer Identification No.) ake Cook Road, Deerfield, IL 6001 s of Principal Executive Offices) (Z Registrant's tele phone number, including area co de: (847) 484-4400 Securities registered pursuant to Section 12(I o) of the Act: Title of each class Trading Symbols(s) Name of each exchange on which registered Common Stock, par value \$0.01 per share FBIN New York Stock Exchange Securities regi stered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a w No $ \square$ ell-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes Indicate by check mark if the registrant is not No $\ \boxtimes $ required to file reports pursuant to Section on 13 or Section 15(d) of the Act.
+Yes Indicate by check mark whether the registran Exchange Act of 1934 during the preceding 1 reports), and (2) has been subject to such filing 2 months (or for such shorter period that the registrant was required to file such Indicate by check mark whether the registran pursuant to Rule 405 of Regulation S-T durin to submit such files).
+Yes $\ \ \ \ \ \ \ \ \ \ \ \ \ $ Indicate by check mark whether the registran reporting company or emerging growth compreporting company" and "emerging growth co any.
+See the definitions of "large accelera ated filer," "accelerated filer", "smaller Large accelerated filer ⊠ Accele Emerging growth company □ erated filer Non-accelerated filer ☐ Smaller reporting company ☐ If an emerging growth company, indicate by complying with any new or revised financial a Indicate by check mark whether the registran effectiveness of its internal control over finance the registered public accounting firm that pre cial reporting under Section 404(b) of the If securities are registered pursuant to Sectio registrant included in the filing reflect the corr Indicate by check mark whether any of those compensation received by any of the registra $\hfill\Box$ equired a recovery analysis of incentive-based recovery period pursuant to §240.10D-1(b).
+Indicate by check mark whether the registran t is a shell company (as defined in Rule 1 2b-2 of the Act).
+Yes $\ \square$ No $\ \boxtimes$ The aggregate market value of the registrant' last day of the registrant's most recent secon common stock, par value \$0.01 per share, at d quarter) was \$6,596,443,912.
+The nun